higorlapa/result/README.md

 ## Unit Type

-Some results do not need a specific return.
-Use the Unit type to signal an empty return.
+Some results don't need a specific return value.
+Use the Unit type to signal an empty return:

 ```dart
     Result<Unit, Exception>
 ```

 ## ResultOf

 You may have noticed the `ResultOf` typedef.
-It represents a better readability for `Result`, but as it would be another breaking change, leaving it as an alias would be good enough.
+It represents a more readable alternative for `Result`.